Apis cerana japonica: Protective behaviors

 When threatened by hornets or other competing honeybees, A. c. japonica will dance and smear plant material at the entrance of the hive.
 A threat consists of a hornet or competing bee arriving to the home nest and scouting it, smearing it with pheromones.
 Performing the dance triggers an emergency, bees will travel a short distance to gather plant material.
 A. c. japonica does not discriminate between plant texture, color, or the part of the plant.
 The bees will then stand at the hive entrance and chew up the plant to smear the juice over the entrance.

-A. c. japonica has a well-known defensive behavior when dealing with hornets which no other honeybee displays.
+A. c. japonica has a well-known defensive behavior when dealing with hornets.
 Although a handful of Asian giant hornets can easily defeat the uncoordinated defenses of a honey bee colony, the Japanese honeybee (Apis cerana japonica) has an effective strategy.

 As a hornet enters the hive, a mob of hundreds of honey bees surrounds it in a ball, completely covering it and preventing it from reacting effectively.
 The bees violently vibrate their flight muscles in much the same way as they do to heat the hive in cold conditions.
 This raises the temperature in the ball to the critical temperature of 46 °C. In addition, the exertions of the honey bees raise the level of carbon dioxide (CO_{2}) in the ball.
 At that concentration of CO_{2}, the honey bees can tolerate up to 50 °C, but the hornet cannot survive the combination of a temperature of 46 °C and high carbon dioxide level.
 Some bees do die along with the intruder, much as happens when they attack other intruders with their stings, but by killing the hornet scout, they prevent it from summoning reinforcements that would wipe out the entire colony.

 Although it is a commonly accepted theory that the Asian giant hornet may be allowed to enter the Japanese honeybee hive, recent studies suggest that the Japanese honeybee and large hornets actually have a predator-prey “I see you” (ISY) relationship.
 The ISY relationship is supported by the observation that Japanese honeybee wingbeats become louder and increase in intensity as a bee-hawking wasp (such as the Asian hornet (Vespa velutina), lesser banded hornet (Vespa affinis), Japanese yellow hornet (Vespa simillima xanthoptera), or Asian giant hornet (Vespa mandarinia)) moves closer to the entrance of the hive and that, in most cases, the hornet may retreat when it hears the sound.
 If the hornet moves closer to the hive, the Japanese honeybees move their wings faster to intensify the warning to the wasp.
 If the wasp enters the nest the bees will increase their wing movement, form a ball and raise their body temperature.